What is Urban Forestry?

 But our history of environmental and social justice in the United States has already placed some communities at a disadvantage.
 Data shows that low-income and communities of color have 41% and 33% less tree canopy, respectively, than whiter, more affluent communities.
 More must be done to help all communities achieve tree equity: a future where trees are planted where they are needed most for the benefit of all people, regardless of class or race.

-One Tree Planted seeks to address environmental justice and help achieve tree equity by supporting communities with reaching their urban forestry goals, especially as it relates to planting new trees in neighborhoods that need them most.
+One Tree Planted seeks to address environmental justice and help achieve tree equity by supporting communities with reaching their urban forestry goals, especially as it relates to tree planting in neighborhoods that need them most.

 Top left: Tanner plants tree in Gillette Stadium at 9/11 Patriots Memorial.
 Bottom left: Volunteers plant trees in their neighborhood.
 Right: Volunteers at community planting event in NYC plant around established trees.